Long-Term Disability Insurance

 A hospital confinement is not necessary to receive benefits.
 You must, however, be under the regular care of a physician to be considered disabled.

 To apply for coverage, simply complete the application form, sign, date, and return it to us with your first premium payment.
 After your application has been approved, you will receive a Certificate of Insurance.
 Take up to 30 days (without claim) to review it carefully.
 If this plan isn’t everything you expect, simply write “cancel” and return the Certificate within 30 days, and you will promptly receive full refund of any premiums paid.
 You’re under no further obligation.

 Your Right To Renew

-You may renew your coverage as long as you are under 75, actively at work full time, the Group Policy remains in effect, the Member remains an ABA/ABE Member and premiums are paid on time.
-The spouse must remain an eligible dependent and be under age 75.
-Member must be insured to continue spouse coverage.
+You may renew your coverage as long as you are under 75, actively at work full time, the Group Policy remains in effect, the member remains an ABA member and premiums are paid on time.
+The spouse/DP must remain an eligible dependent and be under age 75.
+Member must be insured to continue spouse/DP coverage.
 You cannot be singled out for an increase in premiums or for cancellation.